How I Identify

 Because who we are matters.

 Being clear and open about who I am, the body I inhabit, and the vehicle through which I offer things feels important in the pursuit of co-creating an inclusive, conscious world.
-I hope it builds greater trust with you as a community member or client.
+I hope it builds greater trust with you as a reader.